What are they?

 Block out labels are invaluable when text or graphics need covering.
 The opaque adhesive is the secret to a good blackout label.
 Toiletary manufacturer clients of ours, use these for language labels when they are test marketing to overseas markets.
 It’s a handy way of proving a market before fully committing to packaging redesign.

 Which printers will they fit?

-These 76mm core rolls are suitable for printers from Citizen, Datamax, Fargo, Godex, Honeywell, Intermec, Sato, TSC, Toshiba TEC, Zebra.
+76mm core rolls are suitable for printers from Citizen, Datamax, Fargo, Godex, Honeywell, Intermec, Sato, TSC, Toshiba TEC, Zebra.
 They are outside wound (labels on the outside of the roll).
 If you need inside wound, let us know – this option available at no extra cost.
+Cores can be selected from 3 other sizes – 25mm, 38mm & 44mm.
 Many of our clients print their block out labels online using a coder like the ICE Range – e.g. the Zodiac Hawk.
 These use near edge ribbons such as the Inkanto APR600 range.
 Stand alone printers often use the Inkanto AWR8 wax range.
 With all printers, check the max length of the ribbon you can use from your operators manual before ordering ribbon, or call us!